 The below graphic shows what I ate for breakfast most days at MDS:

 At first glance, you’ll see that my breakfast fulfills the principle of using calorically dense, dehydrated, and carbohydrate-abundant foods at MDS.
 Roxanne Vogel created two flavors of homemade overnight oats, vanilla and apple, so that I could alternate flavors from breakfast to breakfast.
-I also brought several different kids of Justin’s Nut Butter to vary flavors.
+I also brought several different kinds of Justin’s Nut Butter to vary flavors.
 I used the Rapid Fire Coffee Mix for a couple reasons.
 First, at home I drink coffee laden with coconut oil and this coffee mix contains that.
 Second, I tested a number of cold instant coffee/coconut-oil powder/flavor combinations, and this coffee mix tastes good and has a pleasing consistency while cold.

 This breakfast, which has a little over 600 kcals, has a macronutrient profile of about 64 grams of carbohydrates, 24 grams of protein, and 26 grams of fat.
 While this profile is a little off kilter on the recommended carbohydrate to protein to fat ratio for pre-long-run fueling/MDS, it’s roughly the same macronutrient profile as my breakfasts at home where I front load fat consumption in the morning.